anikronjon/DevOps/day01/tasks.md

 - Pull some image from DockerHub
 - List down images
 - Create container from images
-- List running and all container
+- List all running and stop container
 - Stop, start, restart and kill the containers.
 - Inspect the container
 - Remove all containers